-In order to bring RS closer to EU accounting standards in the wider field, the Ministry of Finance, in addition to IPSAS implementation plans, monitors activities related to the development of "European Accounting Standards for the Public Sector" (hereinafter referred to as: EPSAS) the introduction, according to the European Commission, is one of the most extensive reforms in European history.
+In order to bring RS closer to EU accounting standards in the wider field, the Ministry of Finance, in addition to IPSAS implementation plans, monitors activities related to the development of "European Accounting Standards for the Public Sector" (hereinafter referred to as: EPSAS) the introduction, according to the European Commission, is one of the most extensive reforms in European history151.

-The Treasury Administration, being the key stakeholder in reforms, amended the Rulebook on the Central Budget Execution System of the Republic of Serbia in late 2017, and the new Budget Execution Information System (hereinafter referred to as: ISIB) became operational on 1 January 2018, thus permitting additional indirect budget beneficiaries (hereinafter referred to as: IBBs) to be included in the budget execution system.
+The Treasury Administration, being the key stakeholder in reforms, amended the Rulebook on the Central Budget Execution System152 of the Republic of Serbia in late 2017, and the new Budget Execution Information System (hereinafter referred to as: ISIB) became operational on 1 January 2018, thus permitting additional indirect budget beneficiaries (hereinafter referred to as: IBBs) to be included in the budget execution system.
 Coverage of the Treasury Administration's budget execution system was extended between 2016 and 2020 to include 529 IBBs (including courts and public prosecutors' offices, correctional facilities, cultural institutions, agencies tasked with facilitating employees' work-related claims, and social welfare institutions).
 Financial planning for all direct budget beneficiaries covered by the ISIB has also been enhanced.
-Their move away from using separate accounts has permitted enhancement-of-public-sector-financial-reporting
+Their move away from using separate accounts has permitted closer oversight of revenues and expenditures, and transparency has been promoted due to the greater coverage and timely access to accurate information.
+Only IBBs reporting to the Ministry of Education, Science, and Technological Development remain outside the scope of the system, but the system is capable of incorporating new public funds beneficiaries.